The LZ78 Source: Entropy Rate Without Support Conditions

-\begin{lemma} We have that $\left(m_z, \sum_{i=1}^{m_z-1} y_{z,i}, y_{z,m_z}\right)$ is a sufficient statistic of $Y_z^{m_z}$ for inferring $\Theta_z$. \end{lemma} \begin{remark} The probability distribution of what the next phrase will be when we are at the root only depends on the current structure of the tree and not the order in which the nodes in the tree were initialized.
-Therefore, we do not need the entire history $Y_z^{m_z}$ at a node when predicting $\Theta_z$, it suffices to consider what the recent history has looked like and the structure of the tree that was formed up until the last time the node was visited. \end{remark} \begin{proof} Define $n_1 := \sum_{i=1}^{m-1}y_{z,i}$.
-Then we have that
+\begin{lemma} We have that $\left(m_z, (n_i)_{i \in \Acal}, y_{z,m_z}\right)$ is a sufficient statistic of $Y_z^{m_z}$ for inferring $\Theta_z$. \end{lemma} \begin{remark} The probability distribution of what the next phrase will be when we are at the root only depends on the current structure of the tree and not the order in which the nodes in the tree were initialized.
+Therefore, we do not need the entire history $Y_z^{m_z}$ at a node when predicting $\Theta_z$, it suffices to consider what the recent history has looked like and the structure of the tree that was formed up until the last time the node was visited. \end{remark} \begin{proof} Define for brevity of notation